The Bridge Hotel & Spa

 From £139.00 per room per night

 Bedrooms have been individually designed in a contemporary style and feature free Wi-Fi, LCD TVs and work and seating areas.
 Club rooms, chiefly located on the ground floor, offer additional space and style.
 These rooms are 200 square feet in size, have custom-made cherry or oak furnishings, and come equipped with DVD players - a complimentary selection of films is available at reception.
 Room service is available.
+Wake up inspired.
+Wake up with Classic British Hotels.

-Contemporary style en suite bedroom, 200 sqf, offering free Wi-Fi, digital TV/radio, writing desk, direct dial telephone, ironing station, trouser press, tea and coffee making facilities, mineral water, decanter of port, luxury chocolates, toiletries, and hairdryer.
+Contemporary style en suite bedroom, 200 sqf, offering free Wi-Fi, satellite TV/radio, writing desk, direct dial telephone, ironing station, trouser press, tea and coffee making facilities, mineral water, decanter of port, luxury chocolates, toiletries, and hairdryer.
 King-size bed.

-Contemporary style studio suite offering free Wi-Fi, digital TV/radio, DVD player, writing desk, direct dial telephone, ironing station, trouser press, tea and coffee making facilities, mineral water, decanter of port, luxury chocolates, toiletries, and hairdryer.
+Contemporary style studio suite offering free Wi-Fi, satellite TV/radio, DVD player, writing desk, direct dial telephone, ironing station, trouser press, tea and coffee making facilities, mineral water, decanter of port, luxury chocolates, toiletries, and hairdryer.
 Larger than club rooms.
 King-size bed.

 - Cattal Train Station (2 miles)